bparanj/coding-skill/_posts/2019-11-28-how-to-prepare-quickly-for-coding-interview.md

 2. Is the best possible, with respect to some well-defined criterion, among all solutions that satisfy these constraints.

-Linear programming describes a broad class of optimization tasks in which both the con- straints and the optimization criterion are linear functions.
-It turns out an enormous number of problems can be expressed in this way
+Linear programming describes a broad class of optimization tasks in which both the constraints and the optimization criterion are linear functions.
+It turns out an enormous number of problems can be expressed in this way.

 ## Map Problem Types to Solution Types